FTSmartAudit: A Knowledge Distillation-Enhanced Framework for Automated Smart Contract Auditing Using Fine-Tuned LLMs: Introduction

 \section{Introduction}

-Recent advancements in distributed ledger technologies have precipitated significant progress in the domain of smart contracts, with notable implications for applications such as cybersecurity and decentralized finance.
+{Recent} advancements in distributed ledger technologies have precipitated significant progress in the domain of smart contracts, with notable implications for applications such as cybersecurity and decentralized finance \cite{xing2025zero}.
 Smart contracts, defined as self-executing programmatic agreements with predefined conditions established by participating entities, have emerged as pivotal innovations in decentralized systems.
 While smart contracts offer significant advantages in terms of automation and trustless transactions, they are also prone to vulnerabilities and bugs that can lead to severe financial and operational consequences.
 Over the past half-decade, the ecosystem has witnessed a series of high-profile security breaches and exploitations targeting smart contracts, such as the DAO attack~\cite{chen2020survey}.
-Consequently, ensuring the security of smart contracts remains a complex challenge, and traditional auditing methods, while essential, are increasingly inadequate in addressing the growing complexity and scale of these contracts.
+Just 2024 alone, total financial losses exceeded \textbf{2.6 billion} USD across \textbf{192 incidents}, resulting from smart contract-level vulnerabilities\footnote{https://getfailsafe.com/failsafe-web3-security-report-2025/}.
+Consequently, ensuring the security of smart contracts remains a complex challenge.